Nildram/cyber-challenge-walkthrough/README.md

 0x37694136 in ?? ()
 ```

 Now we have the value `0x37694136` in EIP.
-Let's get the offset of this value within our input buffer:
+Let's get the offset of this value within our input buffer (note that we supply the value in EIP to the `pattern_offset.rb` script):

 ```
 root@kali:~# /usr/share/metasploit-framework/tools/pattern_offset.rb 0x37694136